sgalic/pypeplot/README.md

 `pyeplot` has no dependencies except for python and `matplotlib`.

+It works with python 2.x or 3.x.
 The recommended installation method is through `pip`.
 You can install the package globally as root, or install the package only for your user in `~/.local/bin` (which may require changing your path).

     sudo pip install pypeplot